11 May 2018

 18 May 2018

-ESA and CNES are jointly organizing the 2018 Ocean Salinity Science Conference, which will take place at the Sorbonne University, Paris, France, from 06 to 09 November 2018.
+ESA and CNES are jointly organising the 2018 Ocean Salinity Science Conference, which will take place at the Sorbonne University, Paris, France, from 06 to 09 November 2018.

 Ambition to improve and increase the impact of the Global Earth Observation System of Systems (GEOSS) is palpable following the success of the largest-ever GEO Data Providers Workshop.